Lewes District Council

 Town and Country Planning (General Permitted Development Order) Amendment 2013

-Major changes to Permitted Development Rights for householders apply from 30 May 2013.
+Major changes to Permitted Development Rights for householders were introduced on 30 May 2013.
 These changes apply only to single storey rear extensions to dwelling houses and are subject to a neighbour consultation process.
-These new rules do not apply to any property within the South Downs National Park, a Conservation Area or a Site of Special Scientific Interest.
+These extended rights do not apply to any property within the South Downs National Park, a Conservation Area or a Site of Special Scientific Interest.

 Further details are available on our Permitted Development page.